3mdeb/news-and-ideas/blog/content/post/2020-04-03-trenchboot-nlnet-lz-validation.md

     Run 'nixos-help' for the NixOS manual.
     ```

-As expected, before Linux kernel, there should be `slaunch` module executed.
-It
+**VERIFICATION**: As expected, before Linux kernel, there should be `slaunch`
-proves that DRTM is enabled.
-There is no information about LZ execution because
+module executed.
+It proves that DRTM is enabled.
+There is no information about
-it is non-debug version.
+LZ execution because it is non-debug version.

 ### Landing Zone